Find Dwell Locations (GeoAnalytics)

 (Optional)

-Specifies the ArcGIS Data Store where the output will be saved.
-The default is SPATIOTEMPORAL_DATA_STORE.
+Specifies the ArcGIS Data Store where the output will be stored.
 All results stored in a spatiotemporal big data store will be stored in WGS84.
 Results stored in a relational data store will maintain their coordinate system.

 • SPATIOTEMPORAL_DATA_STOREOutput will be stored in a spatiotemporal big data store.
 This is the default.